DrLex0/quake-frogbots/waypoint/README.md

    door_open_dist=48;
    ```

 As you can see, pretty complicated, but having bots open these doors and obtain the precious item behind it, makes them more realistic and challenging.
+Look at `hohoho2` for a full example of all the above.

 (Nerdy detail: the lower the zone number you use for the thing behind the door (ideally 1), the more efficient the program will run.
 But unless you want to run the bots on an ancient machine, this doesn't matter at all of course.)